ddnexus/pagy/.github/latest_release_body.md

 ## Version 43

-We needed a leap version to unequivocally signaling that it's not just a major version: it's a complete redesign of the legacy code at all levels, usage and API included.
+We needed a leap version to unequivocally signal that it's not just a major version: it's a complete redesign of the legacy code at all levels, usage and API included.

 **Why 43?** Because it's exactly one step beyond _"The answer to the ultimate question of life, the Universe, and everything."_ 😉